Phonic-Co/phonic-python/README.md

 # Phonic Python Client

-The official Python client for [Phonic](https://phonic.co) - build voice AI applications with real-time speech-to-speech capabilities.
+The official Python library for the Phonic API.

-## Table of Contents

 - [Installation](#installation)
 - [Setup](#setup)